Chymyst/chymyst-core/docs/chymyst02.md

 It is possible that two copies of the first reaction or two copies of the second reaction are started instead.
 In other words, there will be an _unavoidable nondeterminism_ in our chemistry.

-`JoinRun` will in fact detect this problem and generate an error:
+`Chymyst` will in fact detect this problem and generate an error:

 ```scala
 val c = m[Unit]